AdobeDocs/workfront.en/help/classic/manage-work/issues/convert-issues/resolving-and-resolvable-objects.md

 >
 >After the status of the issue becomes Closed (as a result of closing the task or the project), regardless of what status the task or project changes to after closing them, the issue remains Closed.

-#### **Synchronize the Custom Status of the Resolving Object with the Custom Status of the Resolvable Object**
+#### **Synchronize the Custom Status of the Resolving Object with the Custom Status of the Resolvable Object** {#synchronize-the-custom-status-of-the-resolving-object-with-the-custom-status-of-the-resolvable-object}

 When you change the status of the task or project to a custom status, the status of the issue changes to a custom issue status only if the following two conditions are met:

 * The **Automatically****set issue statuses to match the resolvable object using the Status keys** option is selected.
-For more information about how to enable this setting, see [Set up Adobe Workfront to handle Resolvable Objects](#system-setup-to-handle-resolving-objects).
+For more information about how to enable this setting, see [Set up Adobe Workfront to handle Resolvable Objects](#set-up-adobe-workfront-to-handle-resolvable-objects).

 * The custom status of the project or task has the same three letter code as the custom status of the issue.